KoushikShahit04/RED-AVATAR/README.md

 3. Lack of common shared IT network among the blood banks
 4. Lack of accessibility of data of blood stock

+## The idea

+The goal is -
+1. To provide a mobile application for Blood Donor to donate & Receiver to find blood available in hospital in your nearest locality and guide them to the appropriate locations.
+2. Build a common and shared blood bank blockchian network which will be used by Blood bank , Hospital , Donor , Receiver , NGO , Red cross.
+3. Centralized Report for government to track the stock of the blood and analysis and focused blood donation schemes
+4. The increase the blood donation by different initiative and Donor incentivize.
+### Benefits
 The IBM Cloud service (Watson Assistant , HERE , Blockchain) can benefit below -
 ###### Benefit to Donor
 1. Unified blood donation history across blood banks for Donors.